Migraine Frequency: Episodic vs Chronic Migraine

 What is chronification or transformation?

-If you are living with migraine, you may find that your migraines may always be very similar, or they may feel a bit different every time.
-You may also find that the frequency of your migraines changes.
-Some people may transition from having episodic to chronic migraines.
+If you are living with migraine, you may find that your migraine may always be very similar, or they may feel a bit different every time.
+You may also find that the frequency of your migraine changes.
+Some people may transition from having episodic to chronic migraine.
 This process is called “chronification” or “transformation.”2

 You may be more likely to experience chronification if you:2

-• Frequently use medicine to stop your migraines
+- Frequently use medicine to stop your migraine

-• Have other disorders such as: Depression, snoring, sleep issues, asthma
+- Have other disorders such as depression, snoring, sleep issues, or asthma

 The good news is that those living with chronic migraine may also transition back to having episodic migraine.
 This can happen in anywhere from 26 to 70 percent of people living with migraine.2